NeVerTools/MOCO/docs/source/installation.rst

 .. code-block:: bash

-    $ docker compose pull
+    $ docker compose pull moco:latest
     ...

-Then verify that the correct versions are installed
+Then run it with:

 .. code-block:: bash